This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 medium red onion diced

 - 1/4 cup fresh cilantro minced

-- To make the caviar, combine all ingredients except for those designated for the dressing.
+- Make the salad: Combine all ingredients except for those designated for the dressing in a very large bowl.
 Toss to combine.

-- Serve immediately or refrigerate to serve later.
+- Combine and serve: Add dressing to the salad and toss to coat.
+Transfer to a clean bowl for serving, if desired.
+Serve immediately or refrigerate to serve later.
 Best if served same day.
-If you want to make ahead, omit avocado until you're ready to serve.
+If you want to make ahead, omit the avocado and keep dressing separate until you're ready to serve.
 Enjoy!